-Subsidiaries with a negative net asset value, mainly Strukton Groep N.V., are valued at nil as no liability statements have been issued for these subsidiaries.
-The negative net equity value of Strukton which is not accounted for as per December 31, 2021 amounts to €210.6 million (2020: €19.4 million).
-The negative net result 2021 of Strukton Groep which is not accounted for amounts to €190.8 million (2020: €19.4 million).
+Subsidiaries with a negative net asset value are valued at nil as no liability statements have been issued for these subsidiaries.
+The negative net equity value of Strukton which was not accounted for as per December 31, 2021 amounted to €210.6 million.
+Due to the positive result of Strukton in the year, per December 31, 2022 there is no difference between Strukton's net equity value and the valuation of subsidiary Strukton.

-Receivables from group companies
+34. Receivables from group companies